BWS (liquor retailer)

-Woolworths Supermarket with adjoining Woolworths Liquor at Leeton, New South Wales in 2008.
+A Woolworths supermarket with adjoining Woolworths Liquor at Leeton, New South Wales in 2008.
 The liquor store has since been rebranded to BWS as part of a nationwide rebranding.

 BWS is an Australian retail chain of liquor stores owned by Endeavour Group.

 History

 BWS began operations in June 2001 as a local neighbourhood bottleshop.
 BWS was a brand of the Woolworths Liquor Group which also included Dan Murphy's, Cellarmasters and Pinnacle Liquor.
 The freestanding liquor division of Woolworths was distinguished from the Woolworths Supermarket Liquor and Safeway Liquor stores, in that it stood alone from Supermarkets.
 The first BWS was opened in Cabramatta, Sydney, the site of a Woolworths owned Mac's Liquor Store.
 The Safeway brand including Safeway Liquor was later also rebranded Woolworths and Woolworths Liquor respectively.